Ban On Abortion Funding Stays In House Bill As 2020 Democrats Promise Repeal

 Updated at 10:05 a.m.
 ET

-Democrats on the 2020 campaign trail are emphasizing their support for expanded abortion rights, but in Washington, House Democrats are preparing to retain a decadeslong ban on most federal funding for abortions.
+Democrats on the 2020 campaign trail are emphasizing their support for expanded abortion rights, but in Washington, House Democrats are preparing to retain a decades-long ban on most federal funding for abortions.

 Presidential candidates including Sen. Elizabeth Warren, former Vice President Joe Biden and Sen. Kamala Harris have denounced the funding restrictions under what is known as the Hyde Amendment.
-Harris has said it targets poor women who rely on federal health care benefits; Warren says she would "lead the fight to have it overturned;" and Biden now says that backing Hyde violates his belief that health care is a human right.
+Harris has said it targets poor women who rely on federal health care benefits; Warren says she would "lead the fight to have it overturned"; and Biden now says that backing Hyde violates his belief that health care is a human right.

 But these Democrats, along with most Democrats who served in Congress since the provision has been attached regularly to spending bills, have a history of voting for spending bills that include the Hyde Amendment.